Iran chides UK over riots, Europeans watch anxiously

 COULD RIOTS SPREAD?

-France and Austria urged their nationals to exercise caution when visiting Britain, especially city centres after dark.
+France and Austria urged their nationals to exercise caution when visiting Britain, especially city centers after dark.

 Italy's foreign ministry said it had set up a 24 hour hotline for Italian nationals affected by the rioting.
 It said it had sent warnings via social media such as Facebook and Twitter and also by mobile phone messages to citizens registered on a special website that tracks Italians abroad.